HyperCells/HyperCells.github.io/source/contents/Tutorials/Coherent_SC_sequences.md

 This coincides with the supercell sequence **1** we have considered in the tutorial [Supercells](./Supercells.md).

+(nstga)=
 ## Normal subgroup tree graph approach

-Identifying sequences of supercells through custom functions might be cumbersome.
+Identifying sequences of supercells through user defined functions might be cumbersome.
 The built-in function to identify normal subgroup relations of the translation groups provides efficient access to all sequences which are normal subgroups of {math}`\Delta^{+}` and obey the normal subgroup relation {math}`\Delta^{+}\triangleright \Gamma^{(1)} \triangleright \Gamma^{(2)} \triangleright \cdot \cdot \cdot \triangleright \Gamma^{(m)} \triangleright  \cdot \cdot \cdot` available through the access of <a target="_blank" href="https://patrick-lenggenhager.github.io/HyperCells/doc/chapBib_mj.html#biBConder:2007">Marston Conder's</a> list.
-It can be used to build advanced custom functions as well as to visualize appropriate sequences in tree graphs we denote as normal subgroup tree graphs.
+It can be used to build advanced user defined functions as well as to visualize appropriate sequences in tree graphs we denote as normal subgroup tree graphs.

-In order to visualize a normal subgroup tree graph we first need to construct an adjacency matrix, which describes the normal subgroup relations between any pairwise distinct translation group of a {math}`\{p,q\}`-tessellation of the hyperbolic plane.
-Since these matrices are in general sparsely occupied we may choose a sparse representation.
+In order to visualize a normal subgroup tree graph we first need to construct an adjacency matrix, which describes the normal subgroup relations between any pairwise distinct translation groups of a {math}`\{p,q\}`-tesselation of the hyperbolic plane.
+Since these matrices are in general sparse we may choose a corresponding representation.
 The adjacency matrix for the {math}`\{8,8\}`-tesselation, with quotient groups acting upon Riemann surfaces up to genus <code class="code-gap">66</code>, can be extracted as follows (caution, this may take a few minutes):

 ```gap
 tgQSAdjMat := TGQuotientSequencesAdjacencyMatrix(tg : sparse := true, boundByGenus := 66);;